blbadger/blbadger.github.io/smaller-lms.md

 		)
 ```

 where the `ConvForward` module is the transformation between tokens.
+The kwarg `expand_conv` allows us to use this expansion or forego it for a single convolution (that must have as many output features as sequence elements).

 We will train the architecture using the masking approach that is commonly applied to causal language models in which the objective of training is to predict the next token in a sequence.
 This means that we need to prevent the model from using information from tokens to the right some token when learning to predict that token.